 Attendance records have repeatedly been broken where Applied Imagination creations have appeared.
 Most notably, at The New York Botanical Garden, who will celebrate their 23rd anniversary of its Holiday Train Show this year.
 New York City's Mayor Bloomberg declared this show one of the 5 best things for a family to see in New York City during the holidays.

-Paul is now retired, but still remains creatively involved, and the driving force of Applied Imagination lives on through it's enthusiastic artistic crew.
+Paul is now retired, and the company is owned and operated by his daughter, Laura Busse Dolan.
+Paul remains creatively involved, and the driving force of Applied Imagination lives on through its enthusiastic artistic crew.